 Congresswoman Maxine Waters has always spoken her mind in a signature fashion, which has already immortalized so many of her quotes.
-This time the 43rd District Representative addressed the stay-at-home order during a podcast on May 15th.
+This time the 43rd District Representative addressed the shelter-in-place order during a podcast.

-But Rep. Waters did not feel like sweet-talking those who were way too eager to go out just because it was nice outside, once again getting her point made for The Grio across:
+But Rep. Waters did not feel like sweet-talking those too eager to go out just because it was nice outside, once again getting her point made for The Grio across: